• About WordPress

 While many people opt to visit Querétaro as a day trip, I think it’s best enjoyed when you have at least one night to spend here.

 With 2 days in Querétaro, you can start with breakfast in Plaza Fundadores.
-For something sweet, try the pastries at La Vieja Varsovia.
-If you prefer spicy, the chilaquiles at El Chamizo are incredible.
+There are several cafes facing the plaza

 After breakfast, make your way from one side of the city center to the other with a leisurely stroll over to Cerro de las Campanas.
 On the way, hit as many of the streets, plazas and churches I mentioned at the start of this post.